CloudEngineHub/AutoVLA/README.md

 export NAVSIM_DEVKIT_ROOT="$HOME/navsim_workspace/navsim"
 export OPENSCENE_DATA_ROOT="$HOME/navsim_workspace/dataset"
 ```

 ### 4. Pretrained Model Downloading
-We use the `Qwen2.5-VL` model series as the pretrained LLM in the vision-language-action model and chain-of-thought (CoT) annotation model.
+We use the `Qwen2.5-VL` model series as the pretrained VLM in the VLA model and CoT annotation model.
 You can run the command to download the pretrained model.
 ```bash
 bash scripts/download_qwen.sh
 ```